 What happens after registration?

 After your registration has been successfully processed, AHI will notify you by automated email if you have registered online.
 For paper based registrations, you will receive an SMS message once the process is completed.
 In addition, AHI will also notify your nominated AVP that you have registered for the programme.

 However it is your responsibility to contact your AVP to arrange a veterinary risk assessment and management plan (VRAMP).
 You should also contact your AVP or Milk Recording Organisation to arrange a whole herd screening test (ELISA milk or blood), as defined in the current version of the Technical Manual (which will be available in February).

-If you would like any further information about the Irish Johne’s Control Programme please contact Animal Health Ireland by email firstname.lastname@example.org or Phone: 071 9671928.
+If you would like any further information about the Irish Johne’s Control Programme, please contact AHI by email firstname.lastname@example.org or phone 071 9671928.